 If you want to make the most money you can with DoorDash, you’ll need to use the right strategies.
 With the right strategies, you can make a decent amount each week with DoorDash.
 Here are some ideas you can use to make the most money dashing.

 1. Think Like A Business

 One of the critical things to remember when you’re Dashing is that you are an independent contractor and not an employee.
 The mistake I see a lot of new Dashers make is treating DoorDash as similar to any other job.
 But that’s not what it is – when you’re an independent contractor, you’re essentially running your own delivery business.

 Since you’re running your own delivery business, it’s important to approach every delivery as you’d approach any business decision.
 No business would ever accept a job or client that wasn’t profitable, and you need to think the same way with every delivery offer that comes your way.

 Ask yourself some questions whenever an order comes to you.
 Where is the order going?
+Is it going to a house, apartment, hotel, or hospital?
 How fast can you complete it?
 Is it from a restaurant that is likely to be quick or slow?
 All of these factors weigh in on whether you want to accept or decline a delivery request.
 It’ll take some practice, but eventually, you’ll get a good idea of which orders are worth it and which are ones to avoid.